 - By main gravel road and then tracks in a 4x4, allow 6 hours from Dar es Salaam

-Options include walking safaris,accompanied by armed Ranger and armed Guide; in 4x4 vehicles and exciting trips along the Rufiji River and through the adjoining lakes by a flat-bottomed boat-when the river water level permits.
-Species encountered include: hippo, crocodile (thousands!), buffalo, giraffe, elephant, zebras and wildebeest and, of course exceptional birdlife.
-Approaching the animals close up is more difficult than in the northern Parks and NCA.
+Options include walking safaris, accompanied by armed rangers and armed guide; safaris in 4x4 vehicles and exciting trips along the Rufiji River and through the adjoining lakes by a flat-bottomed boat when the river water level permits.
+Species encountered include: hippos, crocodiles (thousands!), buffalos, giraffes, elephants, zebras and wildebeest and, of course, exceptional birdlife.
+Approaching the animals close up is more difficult than in the northern Parks and in the N.C.A.

-Most of the camps are very luxury standard and situated on, or near, the river banks and can be visited by grazing hippo in the night.
+Most of the camps are of very luxurious standard and situated on or near the river banks.
+They can be visited by grazing hippos during the night.

-A safari in the Selous is most attractive for visitors who have already been on other safaris and do not feel the need to have a particular sighting a species or to “tick” a bird and are looking for a different quality and a more measured, differently paced safari experience.
-The “feel”of the Selous safari is quite particular and the wild nature of the Reserve - much less visited - is a factor.
+A safari in the Selous is most attractive for visitors who have already been on other safaris before and who do not need to catch sight of a particular species.
+Selous is suitable for those who are looking for a more measured and differently paced safari experience.
+However, this less visited reserve includes a very rich wildlife.
 The boat safaris are a very rewarding experience.

-The best season: Mid-July to late November and January to March
+The best season: mid-July to late November and from January to March